 Overdraft Transfer Service

-Overdraft Transfer Service helps prevent NSF (non-sufficient funds) fees or an overdrawn account when your Checking account doesn’t have sufficient funds to pay an item.
+Overdraft Transfer Service is an optional service that helps prevent NSF (non-sufficient funds) fees or an overdrawn account when your Checking account doesn’t have sufficient funds to pay an item.

 How Does Overdraft Transfer Service Work?

 Overdraft Transfer Service automatically moves available funds to your Checking account from up to two designated protecting accounts.
-A protecting account can be a GKCU Share, Money Market Share or Checking account, or an Open-End Signature loan, or Visa® Secured Credit Card.1, 2
+A protecting account can be a GKCU Share, Money Market Share, other Checking account, or an Open-End Signature loan.1, 2

 - Up to two protecting accounts